tasmota/docs/docs/How-to-Expand-Sonoff-Basic-to-4MB-Flash.md

 Note: You can only use 3MB, because 1MB is needed for SPIFFS.

 To do this, you need to edit the platformio.ini file.
-Search for your prefered language Block and copy the whole Block.
+Search for your preferred language Block and copy the whole Block.
 Rename it to e.g. Sonoff-DE-4M
 Now change the following line